lucagoc/yoga-14APU8-linux/README.md

 | Hibernate | - | ❌ Broken |
 | Secure Boot | - | ⚠️ See [Secure Boot](#secure-boot) |
 | IR Camera auth | 720p | ⚠️ See [Howdy](https://github.com/boltgolt/howdy)

+Overall, using this laptop with Linux is really good experience but there is some tweaks to do to get it working properly after installation.

 ## Things to know